mxsdev/ts-type-explorer/README.md

 -   [**api**](packages/api) - API for generating type information
 -   [**typescript-plugin**](packages/typescript-plugin) - TS Plugin to remotely execute the API on TS Server

+## Building

+Build the entire project by running `yarn build` in the root directory, and build in watch-mode with `yarn watch`.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)!